-Christopher Columbus landed in Jamaica on May 4, 1494.
-In his log, he described Jamaica as "the fairest island that eyes have beheld: mountains and the land seem to touch the sky … all full of valleys and fields and plains.”
+Our documented history begins when Christopher Columbus first came to Jamaica in May of 1494.
+He was thoroughly impressed with what he saw as noted in his logs “the fairest island that eyes have beheld: mountains and the land seem to touch the sky … all full of valleys and fields and plains.”

-The English captured Jamaica in 1655 and turned the island into one vast sugar plantation, making the planters rich.
-In England, they used to say “as rich as a West Indian planter” to mean the richest person around.
-To grow the sugar cane the English brought many more Africans to work as slaves, most from the west coast of the continent and from present-day Nigeria.
 Buccaneers soon operated out of Jamaica, attacking the treasure ships of Spain and France.
-One was a young indentured labourer from Wales named Henry Morgan.
+One was a young indentured laborer from Wales named Henry Morgan.
 He would prosper and rise to Lieutenant Governor.
-His home base, Port Royal, was known as the “richest and wickedest city in Christendom”.
-But, in 1692, an earthquake destroyed Port Royal, pushing it below the sea.
+His home base, Port Royal, was known as the “richest and wickedest city in Christendom.”
+However, in 1692, an earthquake destroyed Port Royal, pushing it below the sea.